-Join Richard Harrington for an in-depth discussion in this video Generating a web gallery, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Generating a web gallery, part of Photoshop: Automation.

 If you need to pool a bunch of images together into your web site Adobe bridge CS6 has some pretty good Options.
 You will also find this available at some of the earlier versions of Adobe bridge but the word left out of bridge CC.
 If you don't have access to bridge but do have access to light room you can also find similar Options there.
 Here is how it works.
 By selecting a collection of images, you can choose the output workspace.
 Just click the web gallery button, and you'll find several different templates to choose from.

 You have Options that are HTML only or some that use Flash to great effect.
 This gives you the ability to add a little bit of customization.
 Choose that background color.
 And the ability to add captions to the text if you'd like.
 I'm give this a name, and choose where I want to store it.
 Here we go.

 Additionally, if you have FTP log-in information, you can even go direct to a server.
 Clicking preview will launch a web browser and simulate how the web site's going to look.
 In this case, this is a postcard viewer.
 And this is one style of presentation.
 The user can click in and out of images or go from side to side, or use the arrow keys to move around and have fun exploring several different images.

 Let's switch back to bridge and try another Option, such as the auto viewer.
 Right clicking play you know get a simple animated slide show that will go from one image to the next.
 Or the user can use the left and right arrow keys to step through and review each image independently which is pretty cool.
 The simple viewer.
 Creates a gallery on the left and the ability to step through.
 Or you can take advantage of some of the more complex options, such as a journal.